rizz0014/RaspAssist/README.md

 This project was created by Guilherme Rizzo to study Python and the use of Sense Hat.

+#### What is Sense Hat?

+"The Sense HAT is an add-on board for the Raspberry Pi, made especially for the Astro Pi competition.
+The board allows you to make measurements of temperature, humidity, pressure, and orientation, and to output information using its built-in LED matrix."

+You can find more information [HERE](https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat).

 ## Learning Objectives

 * Python anatomy